MCPI-Revival/minecraft-pi-reborn/mods/src/compat/README.md

 # `compat` Mod
-This utility mod sends keyboard input to other mods.
-It also patches out all EGL and X11 calls.
+This utility mod ensures compatibility with the host system.
+This includes fixing events, handling signals, and patching out bad function calls.